Johnson & Johnson Talcum Powder Cancer Lawsuit

 - Must have used talcum powder before menopause

 If you believe you meet these criteria, please call 1-800-525-7111 to speak with an experienced Johnson & Johnson talcum powder lawsuit lawyer at Riddle & Brantley.
 We will listen to you, evaluate your claim, and advise you on your best available legal options for seeking compensation.

 Because we work on a contingency basis, there are absolutely no upfront costs and no attorney fees unless we win your case and you receive compensation.
 Call 1-800-525-7111 today to speak with an experienced personal injury lawyer handling Johnson & Johnson baby powder cancer claims.

 “They made a hard time in my life easier to endure.”

 What is Talcum Powder?

-Talc is a clay-like mineral that occurs naturally.
+Talc is a clay-like mineral that occurs naturally — it is known as the softest mineral on earth.
 Its basic composition is mainly magnesium, silicon and oxygen.
 When ground into a fine powder, talc absorbs moisture.
 This talcum powder is a common ingredient in various consumer products, including cosmetics like baby powder and adult body powders.